 There are a number of Yes/No questions on the form.
 Use these questions to determine whether you are eligible for a loan.

-If you applied for an SBA Economic Injury Disaster Loan between January 31, 2020 – April 3, 2020, attach a separate sheet with details to your application.
+If you applied for an SBA Economic Injury Disaster Loan (EIDL), you may need to attach a separate sheet with details to your application.

-In addition to the application, you must also provide a good amount of documentation, explained in the next section.
+In addition to the application, also provide a good amount of documentation, explained in the next section.